WPTechInnovation/wpw-doc-dev/docs/faqs.md

 ## 5. How can I see what I'm actually doing on my Raspberry Pi?
 We'd recommend you use [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/).
 We used it at the Romania Hackathon and it worked well.
 ## 6. What currency should I use?
-We'd recommend you only use GBP, as this is what Worlday Online uses for test accounts.
+We'd recommend you use GBP.
 ## 7. Why can't I get the .NET SDK to work on my Raspberry Pi?
 It doesn't work, but we're looking to get it working.